OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 // intro to getting numbers as input from the user, useful in many scenarios, just think of ATMs

-// in this experiment, we will be reading input from a keypad and treating it as a password, if the correct password is entered, an LED will light up
+In this experiment, we will be reading input from a keypad and treating it as a password, if the correct password is entered, an LED will light up.
+This will be useful in many scenarios, such as ATMs or building access systems.
+In addition, we will also learn how to use Arduino libraries which are not build-in.

 ### Keypad